Integration with Third-Party Device

 Digest

 The password encryption method only supports MD5.
-MD5( Message-Digest Algorithm) in Authorization field of HTTP request header: WWW-Authenticate: Digest realm="HTTPAPI",qop="auth,auth-int",nonce="xx", opaque="xx".
+MD5( Message-Digest Algorithm) in the Authorization field of HTTP request header: WWW-Authenticate: Digest realm="HTTPAPI",qop="auth,auth-int",nonce="xx", opaque="xx".

 5